Pound Of Pasta

 Those plastic gadgets with holes labeled "1 serving, 2 servings, 4 servings" — they're calibrated for

 they're calibrated for average* spaghetti diameter.
-Here's the thing — your artisanal bronze-die spaghetti?
-Practically speaking, thicker.
-Even so, your spaghettini?
+Which means your artisanal bronze-die spaghetti?
+Thicker.
+Plus, your spaghettini?
 Thinner.
 The hole lies.
 Use a kitchen scale or the quarter trick instead.

 Mistake 4: Salting Water "Like the Sea" Without Measuring

 "Salt until it tastes like the ocean" is folklore, not technique.
+Seawater is ~3.5% salinity.
+Plus, for pasta water, you want 1–1.
+Even so, 5% — roughly 1 tablespoon kosher salt per 4 quarts water (or 10g per liter).
+Too little: flat pasta.
+Day to day, too much: inedible, and you can't fix it later.
 Measure the salt.
-Even so, seawater is ~3.
-On the flip side, for pasta water, you want 1–1.
-Because of that, too much: inedible, and you can't fix it later.
-Still, 5% — roughly 1 tablespoon kosher salt per 4 quarts water (or 10g per liter).
-Also, 5% salinity.
-Too little: flat pasta.
 Measure the water.

 Mistake 5: Rinsing Cooked Pasta

 Unless you're making cold pasta salad, never rinse.
-Think about it: rinsing washes away flavor and function.
-Think about it: that starch coating is what helps sauce emulsify and cling.
+That starch coating is what helps sauce emulsify and cling.
+Rinsing washes away flavor and function.
 The only exception: stir-fries where you need distinct, non-sticky strands — and even then, a quick shock in ice water beats a rinse.

 Mistake 6: Adding Oil to Cooking Water

 It floats.
-Because of that, it does nothing to prevent sticking.
+It does nothing to prevent sticking.
 It does* coat pasta so sauce slides off.
 Stir early, stir often, use plenty of water — that's the anti-stick protocol.

 Mistake 7: Ignoring Carryover Cooking

 Pasta keeps cooking in the colander.
 In the bowl.
-In the sauce.
-Now, pull it 1–2 minutes before the package "al dente" time.
-In practice, finish it in the sauce with a splash of pasta water.
+Worth adding: in the sauce.
+So naturally, pull it 1–2 minutes before the package "al dente" time.
+Finish it in the sauce with a splash of pasta water.
 That's where texture becomes perfect.

 The Only Numbers You Need to Memorize